-Lead Agency: Michigan Department of Environment, Great Lakes, and Energy (EGLE); referred to as the Michigan Department of Environmental Quality prior to February 2019.
+Lead Agency: Michigan Department of Environment, Great Lakes, and Energy (EGLE)

 SUMMARY

 Explanation of How Funding Request Fits into Beneficiary Mitigation Plan (5.2.1):

 The Michigan Volkswagen Settlement Beneficiary Mitigation Plan (BMP) allocates a total of \$9,721,052 to the development of an electric vehicle charging infrastructure.
 Funding will be provided in the form of matching grants for primarily 50-150 kilowatt hours direct current fast charging equipment and accessories.
 The electric vehicle charging infrastructure will provide worry free travel across the state of Michigan for electric vehicle owners, this will result in an increase in electric vehicle adoption.
 The electric vehicle charging infrastructure matching grants will be awarded in rounds until all designated funding is expended.
 This project fits into the BMP as it is an Eligible Mitigation identified in the BMP (Light-Duty ZEV Supply Equipment) and addresses two of the goals specified in the plan which are: